What’s the Best Tech Stack for Custom Web Applications?

 - Has an engaged support community

-- Is perfect for building user interfaces and single-page applications
+- Perfect for building user interfaces and single-page applications

 Popular back-end frameworks